GaelMetaU/FitTra/README.md

 ##### Requests by screen
 * Login
     * User authentication
+* Register
+    * User sign up
 * Home
     * Get recommended routines
+    * Like a routine
     * Get Google Maps View
+    * Get Google Places API nearby places search
+    * Get Google Places SDK place details
 * Profile
-    * Get user's information
-    * Get user's routines
+    * Get user's created routines
     * Get user's liked routines
+    * Change profile picture update request
     * User Log out
-* Details
+* Routine Details
     * All data will come from the home feed, so no requests here
+* Exercise Details
+    * All data will come from the home feed, so no requests here
 * Search
-    * Get user's request results based on the algortihm or system designed
+    * Get user's request results based on the searching system
 * Create Routine
     * Adding a routine to the database
 * Add Exercise
     * Get user's exercises
 * Create Exercise
-    * Get body zone icons
+    * Get body zones
     * Adding an exercise to the database

 ##### API's to be used